annaliesekwieler/annaliesekwieler.github.io/README.md

 ![image](https://user-images.githubusercontent.com/70236276/91318081-d8609c00-e788-11ea-8316-acc7c734cbfe.png)

 Hi, I'm Annaliese!
-I am a third-year PhD candidate in the Perkins Lab at the University of Notre Dame with an expected graduation in May 2023.
-I am interested in statistics and modeling applied to infectious diseases, clinical trials, and data-driven research.
+I am a PhD candidate in the Perkins Lab at the University of Notre Dame with an expected graduation in May 2023.
+I am interested in statistics and modeling applied to infectious diseases, clinical trials, and data-driven decision making.

 ### Skills and Interests

 I am a PhD candidate in Biological Sciences at the University of Notre Dame, and I am also doing a master's degree in Applied and Computational Mathematics and Statistics.
-I have a dual major bachelor's degree in Mathematics and Biology from Tabor College, a small liberal arts college in Kansas.
+I have a dual major bachelor's degree in Mathematics and Biology from a small liberal arts college in Kansas.

 I began statistical programming while doing an REU at the University of Georgia in 2016, and I haven't looked back.
-I am approaching an expert level in R, and I am quickly gaining skills in Python and SQL.
+I have expertise in statistical programming using R and also have data analysis skills using Python and SQL.
+I use techniques from survival analysis, generalized linear models, and time series analysis in my research, and I enjoy learning about and implementing new modeling techniques and algorithms.

 You can view my <a href="Wieler_Annaliese_Resume.pdf" class="image fit">resume</a> for a brief summary of my skills and experience or my CV for more in-depth information on my skills and my academic accomplishments.